cyversewarwick/csi/README.md

 **Default:** 1e-5

 CSI's EM optimisation of the individual parent set fits sees a lot of computations of likelihoods, which is the computational bottleneck of the algorithm.
 If this option is provided, then some of the more suboptimal parent set combinations (whose probabilities constitute less than this fraction of the best parental set's probability) will be skipped to make the algorithm run quicker.
 Reducing this value will slightly improve result accuracy, at a computational cost.
 Increasing this value can lead to uninformative results as a high number of parental sets become dropped.

+### Transcription Factor List

+By default, CSI treats all the genes provided on input as transcription factors and identifies a network of interactions between them.
+Every gene is allowed to be both a parent and a child.
+However, in some specific use cases, a user may want to model the influence of transcription factors on very relevant downstream genes which are not transcription factors themselves.
+As such, allowing them as parents in the modelling would be contradictory with their biological nature.
+Providing a list of transcription factors, one line per gene ID (refer to `cyverseuk/csi_testdata/tflist.txt` under Community Data), will tell CSI which of the genes it's allowed to use as parents and which are only to be used as children.
+Computational constraints apply as always, be very selective with your downstream targets.

 ### Data Normalisation